Jaidutta/data-structure-and-algorithm-practise/README.md

-# ⚙️ Git Workflow Sandbox
+# ⚙️ Data Structure and Algorithm Practise Repo

 ## 🎯 Purpose and Goal